miekg/gitopper/README.md

 Any keys that have *relative* paths, will also be changed to key inside this Git managed directory and pick up keys *from that repo*.

+The `-P` flag can be given to pull the repository even if it already exists, sometimes you need to the newest version to properly bootstrap.
+For normal services the "git pull" routine will automatically rectify it and restart the service.

 ## Client

 A client is included in cmd/gitopperctl.
 It has its own README.md.